New Hampshire Books: The Best Books Set in the Granite State

 Book Summary

-This classic play is narrated by the Stage Manager, who welcomes the audience to the town of Grover’s Corners, New Hampshire, in May 1901.
-After sharing some details about the town’s layout and the people who live there, the Stage Manager introduces the Gibbs and Webb families.
+This classic play is narrated by the Stage Manager, who welcomes the audience to the town of Grover’s Corners, New Hampshire, in May of 1901.
+After sharing some details about the layout of the town and the people who live there, the Stage Manager introduces the Gibbs and Webb families.

 Act 1 of the play presents a slice of life in the town and introduces a potential romantic interest between the teenage children of the Gibbs and Webb families.
 Act 2 then shows another slice of life for these same families three years later.